Philip B. Hawk: Biography

 New York City and was incorporated in 1926 as the Food Research Laboratories.
 His book Streamline for Health is a debunking of fad diets of his day, such as the Hay diet.
-Hawk was a member of the American Association for the Advancement of Science, American Medical Association, American Chemical Society and the American Physiological Society.
+Hawk was a member of the American Association for the Advancement of Science, American Medical Association, American Chemical Society, the American Philosophical Society, and the American Physiological Society.

 Tennis

 Hawk was an experienced tennis player.
-He was the champion of Delaware (1905), champion of Connecticut (1907-1909) and a veteran champion of the United States (1921-1923).
-He was President of the West Side Tennis Club.
+He was a singles semifinalist at the Cincinnati Open in 1908 and won singles titles at the state championships of Delaware (1905), and Connecticut (1907, 1908 and 1909).
+He was the National Veterans' champion from 1921 to 1923.
+He was president of the West Side Tennis Club.
 Hawk married his second wife Gladys Taylor Lynch in 1923.